shohei-mochizuki/challenge12-sql-employment-data-controller/README.md

 Please feel free to develop this application by forking the GitHub repository and sending me pull requests.
 You can also contact me.

 ## TESTS
-### HEROKU
-If you use the application on Heroku, no installation is needed.
-Go to the webpage directly: [https://shohei-easynotetaker.herokuapp.com/](https://shohei-easynotetaker.herokuapp.com/)
 ### LOCAL COMPUTER
 Please copy the following files and folder to your computer and test this application:
 ```md